-Many news providers, particularly news agencies, provide their customers with event information as a list of events scheduled for coverage in a particular time frame, for example a list of cultural events taking place in a city's theatres.
+Many news providers, particularly news agencies, provide their customers with event information as a list of events, for example a list of cultural events taking place in a city's theatres.
 In many cases, these were provided as a text story, with minimal mark-up.